Handgun

-A handgun is a short-barrelled gun, typically a firearm, that is designed to be usable with only one hand.
-It is distinguished from a long gun (i.e. rifle, shotgun, submachine gun, machine gun, etc.), which needs to be held by both hands and also braced against the shoulder to be used properly.
-The two most common types of handguns in modern times are revolvers and semi-automatic pistols, although other types such as derringers and machine pistols also see infrequent usage.
+A handgun is a firearm designed to be usable with only one hand.
+It is distinguished from a long barreled gun (i.e., carbine, rifle, shotgun, submachine gun, or machine gun) which typically is intended to be held by both hands and braced against the shoulder.
+Handguns have shorter effective ranges compared to long guns, and are much harder to shoot accurately.
+While most early handguns are single-shot pistols, the two most common types of handguns used in modern times are revolvers and semi-automatic pistols.

-Before commercial mass production, handguns were often considered a badge of office, comparable to a ceremonial sword.
-As they had limited utility and were more expensive than the long guns of the era, the few who could only afford to purchase them carried these handguns.
-However, in 1836, Samuel Colt patented the Colt Paterson, the first practical mass-produced revolver, which was capable of firing five shots in rapid succession and very quickly became a popular defensive weapon, giving rise to the saying, "God created men, but Colt made them equal."
-Today, in most of the world, handguns are primarily used by police and military officers as sidearms.
-However, in the United States and some other countries around the world, handguns are also widely available to civilians and commonly carried for self-defense.
+Before commercial mass production, handguns were often considered a badge of office — comparable to a ceremonial sword – as they had limited utility and were more expensive than the long barreled guns of the era.
+In 1836, Samuel Colt patented the Colt Paterson, the first practical mass-produced revolver, which was capable of firing five shots in rapid succession and quickly became a popular personal weapon, giving rise to the saying, "God created men, but Colt made them equal."